Dipsingh/dipsingh.github.io/_posts/2022-3-13-NetworkOptimization-MaxFlow-Problems.md

 For instance, Let's say the traffic between `lax-iad` needs to carry 50Gbps of traffic; we will have at least ten parallel RSVP LSPs between them with a max size of LSPs around 5Gbps.

-We will need some help with simulation tools to replicate the current state, including the topology and routing the current demands between locations via LSPs.
+We will require some help from simulation tools to replicate the current network state, including the topology and routing the current demands between locations via LSPs.

 ```python